 Eventually, I started bringing the science in, and that's where it really got powerful for me.
 I met with top Orca scientists in British Columbia and Victoria.
 I even invited the top scientist, Dr. Mike Bigg [a marine biologist and pioneer of research on killer whales] to actually paint with me.

 I think it comes from a real deep connection to nature.
 I'm an artist, a citizen scientist, you might say, a naturalist, and a diver.
-[Indeed, he's an International Scuba Diving Hall of Famer ] While I'm diving I'm simultaneously painting pictures in my mind's eye that I can later incorporate into my painting, sculptures, and murals.
-As an artist I think I was in the right place at the right time, growing up in the 70s with the first Earth Day, Greenpeace, Jacques Cousteau.
+While I'm diving I'm simultaneously painting pictures in my mind's eye that I can later incorporate into my painting, sculptures, and murals.
+As an artist I think I was in the right place at the right time, growing up in the '70s with the first Earth Day, Greenpeace, Jacques Cousteau.
 My life is in art and science, art and conservation.

 I always try to share the message that art is something that's inside you and, if you're an artist, you need to follow your dream and stay with it.
 At each and every one of the Whaling Wall projects, I'd have kids come up and paint a smaller canvas or a mural, and I would come down and paint with them.
 These kids, they create animals that haven't even been discovered yet, and that's okay.
 I love that.